u-blox/example_nbiot_pre_standard/README.md

 http://com0com.sourceforge.net/

 Simply install and run com0com and it will create pairs of virtual COM ports (the default settings are fine).
-When you start SoftRadio, connect it to one of these virtual COM ports instead of a real COM part.
+When you start SoftRadio, connect it to one of these virtual COM ports instead of a real COM port.
 Populate `main.c` with the name of other COM port of the pair.
 Then build the client-side using the supplied GNU make file and any version of GCC for Windows.
 As there are some subtle differences between the way SoftRadio operates and the way an NB-IoT module operates, to run the client with SoftRadio you must invoke it at the Windows command prompt with the parameter `-s` as follows:

 `client-side -s`